SeqWare/seqware/seqware-distribution/docs/site/layouts/includes/launch_vm.md

 Also, please wait roughly 10 minutes for our startup scripts to run and fully setup your instance.
 You can verify whether the scripts have completed by looking for a touch file.

 	cat /tmp/seqware_setup_ran
+	date

+The date command shows the current time, the cat command shows you when the setup script finished running.

 Once logging into the remote instance you need to "switch user" to
 <kbd>seqware</kbd>, e.g.: